Personal Property Secured Transactions Act

 Article 13

-The benefits and risks of the subject property of a persoanl property secured transaction shall be assumed and borne by the possessor of the personal property, provided that if the contract stipulates otherwise, the contract stipulations shall govern.
+The benefits and risks of the subject property of a personal property secured transaction shall be assumed and borne by the possessor of the personal property, provided that if the contract stipulates otherwise, the contract stipulations shall govern.

 Article 14